 had three swims, two broken paddles and one broken boat with ten people

 on the water.
-Shuttle logistics are tough to explain.
-Take out: Get on
+Shuttle logistics if by some miracle the gates are open; Take out: Get on

 the Skyway in Paradise headed East.
 Near the edge of town, at a